Disclaimer: This post includes affiliate links that I may get compensation from if you decide to make a purchase. Thank you for the support!

 Materials:

 Yarn: 400+ yards of worsted weight yarn, 2 or more colors.
-I have used the following Hobby Lobby I Love This Yarn – A – White B – Light Grey C – Grey Beard
+I have used 4 of the following Hobby Lobby I Love This Yarn – A – White B – Light Grey C – Grey Beard

 Hook – H